Process substitution

-In computing, process substitution is a form of inter-process communication that allows the input or output of a command to appear as a file.
+In computing, process substitution is a form of inter-process communication that allows the input or output of a command to be made available as a file path.
 The command is substituted in-line, where a file name would normally occur, by the command shell.
-This allows programs that normally only accept files to directly read from or write to another program.
+This allows programs that normally only accept file paths to directly read from or write to another program.